Clark County, Illinois

 - 1984 - Clark County Historical Society Museum opens in Marshall

-This timeline provides a concise overview of the key events in the history of Clark County, Illinois.
+This timeline provides a condensed summary of the historical journey of Clark County, Illinois.